phrounz/volatile-dove-engine/README.md

  * [common](./common) contains files common to several projects (Application_... directories), for example compilation procedures for a given target platform common to several projects and stuff used by generate_project.pl.
-Note: [common/dependancy_libraries](./common/dependancy_libraries) are all the dependancies for Windows (includes, lib and dll already compiled).
+This include all the dependancies for Windows (includes, lib and dll already compiled) in [common/dependancy_libraries](./common/dependancy_libraries).

  * [Doxyfile](./Doxyfile) is the Doxygen file, which requires